infor-design/enterprise-wc/src/components/ids-multiselect/README.md

 # IDS Multiselect

 ## Description
-Ids Multiselect is a alternative to Ids Dropdown that allows the end user to select more than one option from a list. selected items can be displayed as dismissable tags or a comma seperated string.
+Ids Multiselect is similar to IdDropdown except it allows the end user to select more than one option from a list.
+Selected items can be displayed as dismissible tags or a comma separated string.

 ## Use Cases